 Childhood Depression Awareness

 Jerome arrived home later and later after baseball practice.
-When his mother asked why, he became very defensive, stormed out of the room and didn’t come out until it was time for school the next morning.
-As the weeks progressed, Jerome’s parents noticed that their 15-year-old was becoming increasingly moody and irritable.
-When he did come out of his room long enough for a conversation, he would have very little to say about anything – including his friends, school and sports.
+When his mother asked why, he became defensive and stormed out of the room.
+He didn’t come out until it was time for school the next morning.
+As the weeks progressed, Jerome’s parents noticed that their 15-year-old became increasingly moody and irritable.
+When he did come out of his room long enough for conversation, he would have little to say.

-A few days later, Jerome’s father received a call from the baseball coach who was concerned that Jerome had missed a number of practices.
-When asked, Jerome said he was no longer interested in baseball, though he recently celebrated winning the MVP title for the second year in a row.
-Time passed and the situation did not seem to get any better.
-Eventually, Jerome’s parents learned that his grades were slipping dramatically, and the once outspoken Jerome now seemed despondent and unmotivated in class.
-After a couple of weeks, what looked at first like a “normal teenage phase” to Jerome’s parents seemed to be much more serious.
+The baseball coach called Jerome’s father to express his concern about Jerome missing several practices.
+When asked, Jerome said he was no longer interested in baseball, even though he recently celebrated winning the MVP title for the second year in a row.
+Time passed and the situation did not get any better.
+Eventually, Jerome’s parents learned that his grades were slipping dramatically.
+The once outspoken Jerome now seemed despondent and unmotivated in class.
+After a few weeks, what looked at first like a “normal teenage phase” seemed much more serious.
 What his parents didn’t realize was that their son was suffering from depression.

 Depression is more than just “feeling blue” or having a bad day.
 Depression is a serious and common medical illness that affects a person’s mind and body.
-This disease interferes with one’s ability to function and feel pleasure and is accompanied by feelings of sadness, physical discomfort and withdrawal from people and activities.
-Children and adolescents who have depression can not just “snap out of it,” but may require treatment from a primary care physician or qualified mental health professional.
+This disease interferes with one’s ability to function and feel pleasure.
+It is accompanied by feelings of sadness, physical discomfort, and withdrawal from people and activities.
+People with depression can’t just “snap out of it,” but instead require treatment from a primary care physician or qualified mental health professional.
 “Ultimately, the consequences of undiagnosed and untreated depression can be extreme,” says Lindy Garnette, the mother of a teenager with depression.
-“Left untreated, childhood depression can lead to school failure, substance abuse and even suicide.”
+“Left untreated, childhood depression can lead to school failure, substance abuse, and even suicide.”
 In fact, suicide is the third leading cause of death for 15- to 24-year-olds and the sixth leading cause of death for 5 to 14-year-olds.

-It is common for parents to think that suicide is something that affects other families not their own.
+It is common for parents to think that suicide is something that affects other families and not their own.
 Suicidal thoughts do not discriminate and do not only affect “problem children.”
-Thousands of kids, from diverse backgrounds, consider taking their own lives—not to get attention, but to stop the pain, anguish and confusion associated with undiagnosed and untreated mental disorders.
-When depression goes undiag-nosed and untreated, living a “normal” life seems impossible.
+Thousands of kids, from diverse backgrounds, consider taking their own lives—not to get attention— but to stop the pain, anguish, and confusion associated with undiagnosed and untreated mental disorders.
+When depression goes undiagnosed and untreated, living a “normal” life seems impossible.